Organization and tasks of the new congregation

 representatives of the Jewish Committee for

 suggested the formation of an executive committee, in which he would later

 to be a fortunate choice.
-In September
+In September 1945

 Loeffler was reinstated as a civil

 head of the office for

 contact with the city government through

 July and August 1945.